awsdocs/aws-iot-docs/developerguide/device-advisor-tests-mqtt.md

 **"Device can return PUBACK to an arbitrary topic for QoS1"**
 This test case will check if device \(client\) can return a PUBACK message if it received a publish message from the broker after subscribing to a topic with QoS1\.
+The payload content and the payload size are configurable for this test case\.
+If the payload size is configured, Device Advisor will overwrite the value for the payload content, and send a predefined payload to the device with the desired size\.
+The payload size is a value between 0 to 128 and cannot exceed 128 KB\.
+AWS IoT Core rejects publish and connect requests larger than 128 KB, as seen in the [AWS IoT Core message broker and protocol limits and quotas](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#message-broker-limits) page\.
 *API test case definition:*
 `EXECUTION_TIMEOUT` has a default value of 5 minutes\.
-We recommend a timeout value of 2 minutes\.
+We recommend a timeout value of 2 minutes\. `PAYLOAD_SIZE` can be configured to a value between 0 and 128 kilobytes\.
+Defining a payload size overrides the payload content as Device Advisor will be sending a pre\-defined payload with the given size back to the device\.

 ```
 "tests":[
 {
         "name":"my_mqtt_client_puback_qos1",
         "configuration": {
-            // optional:
-            "TRIGGER_TOPIC": "myTopic",
+            // optional:"TRIGGER_TOPIC": "myTopic",
             "EXECUTION_TIMEOUT":"300", // in seconds
-            "PAYLOAD_FOR_PUBLISH_VALIDATION":"custom payload"
+            "PAYLOAD_FOR_PUBLISH_VALIDATION":"custom payload",
+            "PAYLOAD_SIZE":"100" // in kilobytes
         },
         "test": {
             "id": "MQTT_Client_Puback_Qos1",